Dig Security

 Strategic Fit Assessment

-Not investible as a standalone startup because the Dig Security brand now appears to be folded into Palo Alto Networks' Prisma Cloud portfolio.
+not an independent startup for direct diligence because the Dig Security brand now appears to be folded into Palo Alto Networks' Prisma Cloud portfolio.
 The technology remains strategically relevant, but the independent venture case is largely gone.
 The more relevant lens is strategic capability acquisition: cloud data security is important enough that platform vendors keep buying or bundling it rather than letting standalone DSPM vendors dominate for long.

 Strategic Value to U.S.-Israel Alliance